system-zero/system-zero/data/docs/la.md

     # Types can be one (for now) of the followings:

       IntegerType, StringType, BooleanType

+      # when the ARG_VALUE_APPEND flag has been set, then the result is a LisType

     # All the options that do not correspond to none of the given options, are
       stored in the argparse.argv, while the argparse.argc holds the length of